-Total value of

-Value of fund assets
+Value of fund maintained \$000s Total value of assets self- insured \$000s

-maintained self-insured

-\$'000 \$'000

 Council assets 98,971 1,091,321

 Rolling stock - 334,900

 Total 98,971 1,426,221

 Mean Damage Estimates are used based on a 1,000 year average return interval (ARI), targeting the Wellington Fault based on a magnitude 7.3 rupture to understand the risk and level of funds required to meet a catastrophic event.
-The combined mean damage estimate for the Water underground assets and Flood Protection assets has been calculated at \$135 million and \$71 million respectively by Tonkin & Taylor and Aon.

-The Government will provide up to 60% of the loss of Infrastructure assets such as stopbanks, flood protection structures and below ground water infrastructure assets.
+The combined mean damage estimate for the Water underground assets and Flood Protection assets has been calculated at \$135 million and \$71 million respectively by Tonkin & Taylor and Aon.The Government will provide up to 60 percent of the loss of Infrastructure assets such as stopbanks, flood protection structures and below ground water infrastructure assets.
 This support is laid down in section 26 of the Guide to the National Civil Defence Plan Emergency Management Plan.